-With it, atherosclerosis brings a hardening of your arteries.
+Atherosclerosis makes your arteries become hard.
 This can cause blockages and dangerous diseases such as coronary artery disease.

 6. Kidney diseases

 Your kidneys are organs that are located at both sides of your back.
-They are designed to filter waste products from your blood.
+They’re designed to filter waste products from your blood.
 They also regulate electrolytes and get rid of excess liquids through urine.

 Hypertension directly affects their functions.
 It restricts blood flow that the kidneys need to work well.

 As time passes, this causes a strong renal system deterioration.
-Above all, this is because it reduces the oxygenation and the passage of nutrients to these organs.
+This is because it reduces the oxygenation and the passage of nutrients to these organs.

-Also, the arteries placed around them can narrow.
+Also, the arteries around them can become narrow.
 This limits their ability to eliminate waste.
 It also generates irreversible damage.

 7. Eye diseases